 There are five core units and you must also choose three units from a list of options.
 The final part of the MSc is a project-based dissertation of up to 15,000 words.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Economics and Finance.

-A first or good upper second-class honours degree (or country-related equivalent qualification level) in economics, finance, mathematics or similar discipline.
+A strong upper second-class honours degree with a final average of 65 percent (or equivalent qualification) in economics, finance, mathematics or similar discipline.